One of the questions people ask the most is if they should pay down debt or save?

 Everyone from financial gurus such as Dave Ramsey to big corporations preaches about the best advice when about paying down debt and saving.
 It seems as though everyone has various opinions.
 A lot of the information you read online highlights the benefits of all the options and lets you make your own financial decision.

 However, Dave Ramsey is a different story.
 Dave believes in his rules and his steps sternly, and he doesn’t tolerate nuisances or extenuating circumstances.
 Having listened to his show, I have heard him not only be dismissive of people’s circumstances but arrogantly hang up on guests, like his show is some shock jock radio program.
 His callers are good people asking for help, and they probably bought his book.
 They deserve some respect.

 One of his “rules” consists of his opinion on the 15-year mortgage.
 He preaches about how this is the only way anyone should finance their home.
 Recently, I had the opportunity to debate a 15-year mortgage vs. a 30-year mortgage with my friend Dave from Financial Journeyman.
-Normally, I try to separate my feelings from the content and show a balance.
-However, this was a debate, lines needed to be drawn, this was a debate I wanted to win.
-As they say, “coffee is for closers”.
+Usually, I try to separate my feelings from the content and show a balance.
+However, this was a debate; lines needed to be drawn.
+This was a debate I wanted to win.
+As they say, “coffee is for closers.”

 I immediately set out to research any counterpoint that could be used as a weapon to poke holes in my premises.
 My research led me back to Dave Ramsey; did he have some biblical or economic rationale to squash 30-year mortgages?

 He assumes people are irresponsible with their money and can’t make well thought out financial decisions.
 He doesn’t preach about the 15-year mortgage because of the benefits.
-He preaches about it because he believes you are too naïve to entertain any other option.
-Essentially, you are too dumb to handle your own money so; you must leave it up to your lender to manage your funds.
+He teaches about it because he believes you are too naïve to entertain any other option.
+Mostly, you are too dumb to handle your own money so; you must leave it up to your lender to manage your funds.